Daniel-KM/Omeka-S-module-Reference/README.md

 *** Upgrade from Omeka Classic

-The routes have been changed to singular, for example `reference/subject` instead of `references/subject`.
-To keep or to create an alias for old plural routes, simply add/update it directly in the file `config/module.config.php`.

-Furthemore, the default slugs use the full term, with the vocabulary prefix, so `reference/dcterms:subject` instead of `references/subject`.
+The default slugs use the full term, with the vocabulary prefix, so the default route for subjects is now `reference/dcterms:subject` instead of `references/subject`.
 It can be changed in the config form.

+Furthermore, the base route has been changed to singular `reference` instead of `reference`.
+To keep or to create an alias for old plural routes, simply add/update it directly in your `local.config.php`, via a copy of the route part of  the file `config/module.config.php`.

 Usage